Panel tackles gender inequities, predicts “a massive year for women”

 With the backdrop of a “Me Too”movement that hints at a sea change, last week five Flint panelists tackled the tough issues of gender inequity in the workplaces and political halls of our nation.

-“Us Too, Women’s Issues and the Upcoming Election” was the fourth and final public forum of the 2017-2018 program year presented by the Flint Area Public Affairs Forum.
+“#Us Too, Women’s Issues and the Upcoming Election” was the fourth and final public forum of the 2017-2018 program year presented by the Flint Area Public Affairs Forum.
 About 40 people, including 10 men, gathered at the Flint Public Library April 24 for the 90-minute discussion.

-Panelists included: (from left) Brenda Clack, Second District Genesee County Commissioner; Peggy Kahn, David French Distinguished Professor of Political Science at the Universityof Michigan-Flint; Karen Church, ELGA Credit Union CEO; Karen Aldridge-Eason, Governor’s Office of Foundations Liaison; and Linda Hoff, president of the League of Women Voters of the Flint Area (Photo by Jan Worth-Nelson)
+Panelists included: (from left) Brenda Clack, Second District Genesee County Commissioner; Peggy Kahn, David French Distinguished Professor of Political Science at the Universityof Michigan-Flint; Karen Church, ELGA Credit Union CEO; Linda Hoff, president of the League of Women Voters of the Flint Area; and Karen Aldridge-Eason, Governor’s Office of Foundations Liaison (Photo by Jan Worth-Nelson)

-The moderator was Teddy Robertson, history professor emerita from the University of Michigan – Flint and a staff writer for East Village Magazine.
+The moderator was Teddy Robertson, history professor emerita from the University of Michigan-Flint and a staff writer for East Village Magazine.

 “I am a ‘Me Too’,” Hoff flatly declared in her opening remarks.
 “I can guarantee that a lot of you in this room are ‘me too’people.
 ‘Us Too’ means that all of us collectively are saying enough, enough; it is time to change.”